 That beach is next to the Southbank Centre.

-You’ll find it at Gabriel’s Wharf, where it allllmost overlooks the Thames (you’ll have to walk literally only a few yards to see it), and consists of a large white & blue Caribbean beach hut surrounded by several tonnes of genuine sand.
+You’ll find it at Gabriel’s Wharf, where it allllmost overlooks the Thames (you’ll have to walk literally only a few yards to see it), and consists of a large white & blue Caribbean beach hut and terrace with a retractable roof, all surrounded by several tonnes of genuine sand.
 That sand is peppered with colourful tables, chairs, and palm trees, and we’d thoroughly recommend you take off your shoes just to feel the grains between your toes.
 Sandy socks be dammed, it’s worth it.

 To drink, there’s all the tropical goodness you’d hope for, from rum punches, to daiquiris, to an inventive sorrel cordial & agave tonic.
 The aforementioned booze-brimming coconuts come filled with their own house-made rum & coconut water, and you can even get an entire pineapple loaded with piña colada.
 It’s glorious.